 The SEC and the stock exchanges have adopted new rules and standards to implement the requirements of the Dodd-Frank Act discussed above.
 Most of the key provisions of the Dodd-Frank Act that are in place for the 2022 proxy season have shaped disclosure and engagement practices over the past decade.

-In the past few years, the SEC adopted numerous rules and rule amendments that will shape the 2021 proxy season and proxy seasons to come.
+In the past few years, the SEC adopted numerous rules and rule amendments that will shape the 2022 proxy season and proxy seasons to come.
+The changes include:

 - Significant amendments to the description of business, risk factors, legal proceedings, Management’s Discussion and Analysis of Financial Condition and Results of Operations (“MD&A”) and financial disclosure requirements;